Tromso-Senja Ferry: Info, Timetables & Prices

 (Brensholmen – Botnhamn)

-In our Facebook groups, we frequently receive questions about the possibility of taking a day trip from Tromsø to Senja using this ferry.
+In our Facebook group, we frequently receive questions about the possibility of taking a day trip from Tromsø to Senja using this ferry.
 Simply put, it is possible, even in winter, as the ferry operates year-round.

 ✅ The ferry operates all year round.